Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Who can appeal

-Any person who is affected by a decision of the Compliance and Monitoring branch regarding a residential addiction treatment services provider licence or a supervised consumptions services provider licence may appeal that decision, if it is a decision that can be appealed, as listed below.
+Any person who is affected by a decision made by Compliance and Monitoring under the Mental Health Services Protection Act, Regulation and Standards, if it is a decision that can be appealed, as listed below.

 What can be appealed